Contributors

 Simone Knox (University of Reading) researches and teaches television and film in relation to matters of the trans-national, aesthetics and medium specificity, and representations of the body.
 She has published in journals including Journal of Popular Film and Television and Critical Studies in Television.
 She also blogs at Screens and Stages and can be found here.

 Derek Kompare (Southern Methodist University) is primarily interested in how media forms and genres develop at the intersection of culture and industry.
-He is the author of Rerun Nation: How Repeats Invented American Television, and the forthcoming CSI, as well as several articles on television form, genre, authorship, and fandom.
+He is the author of Rerun Nation: How Repeats Invented American Television, and CSI, as well as several articles on television form, genre, authorship, and fandom.
 An unrepentant Doctor Who fanboy with an agnostic interest in comics and cuisine, he occasionally also writes at his blog, but is usually more readily available on Twitter @d_kompare, and can be found here.

 Jon Kraszewski (Seton Hall University) studies cultural production in the media industries, race and reality TV, and the cultural geography of mediated sports.
 He is author of The New Entrepreneurs: An Institutional History of Television Anthology Writers.
 He is currently working on a book project about mixed-race identities on reality TV programs in the 2000s.